CadenFinley/CJsShell/plugins/README.md

 │   │   ├── my_plugin.c         # Main plugin implementation
 │   │   └── ...
 │   ├── include/                # Header files (optional)
+│   │   ├── pluginapi.h         # Latest plugin API header (REQUIRED)
 │   │   └── ...
 │   ├── README.md               # Plugin documentation (recommended)
 │   └── my_plugin.so/dylib      # Compiled plugin (output of build.sh)
 ```

+**IMPORTANT:** You must bundle the latest version of `pluginapi.h` with your plugin in its directory.
+This ensures compatibility even if the plugin API changes in future versions of CJSH.
+Your plugin will be compiled against the version of the API header you include with it, not the one in the system.

 ## Creating a Plugin